ru2saig/bmenu3/README.md

 into ~/.fehbg.
 In order to set the wallpaper back at the next start of Openbox, just add the following to ~/.xinitrc: ``` eval `cat ~/.fehbg` ```

+If you use something else than feh, then modify the program variable in bmenu.py.

 Added Features:
 - Ported to Python 3.x
 - Thumbnails, so you don't go guessing in the dark